 How to use Messenger Rooms on the desktop

-The desktop app is obviously more helpful if there are a large number of participants in a room and you need a larger screen to view them all at once.
+The desktop app is obviously more helpful if there are many participants in a room and you need a larger screen to view them all at once.
 You can create Messenger Rooms directly from your desktop app.
 However, you won’t be able to use filters, effects, virtual backgrounds, or call scheduling through the desktop version of Messenger.

 Just like Zoom, you have multiple ways of ensuring the privacy and safety of calls made using Facebook Messenger Rooms.
-The most basic precautionary measure that Messenger Rooms deploys is that the creator of the room needs to be present in order for a call to begin.
+The most basic precautionary measure that Messenger Rooms deploys is that the room’s creator needs to be present for a call to begin.
 Call creators also have the power to remove individual participants at any time.
 The following are all the privacy and safety measures you can take while using Facebook Messenger Rooms.

 - Locking: Call admins can lock or unlock a room once a call begins.
 If a room is locked, no one else can join, except for admins.